Date of Degree

 Copyright 2009 Jennifer Marie Hill

 Hill, Jennifer Marie.
-"The experiences of mental health professionals providing services to persons who are dying: a phenomenological study." dissertation, University of Iowa, 2009.
+"The experiences of mental health professionals providing services to persons who are dying: a phenomenological study."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.